Springjunky/docker-local-build-environment/README.md

 * the docker-registry from GitLab is at port 5555 (and secured with an openssl certificate ..thats part of setupEnvironment.sh), just create a project in gitlab and click at the registry tab to show how to login to the project registry and how to tag your images and upload them.
-* ssh cloning and pushing is at port 2222
+* ssh cloning and pushing is at port 2222 (ssh://git@myHOST:2222/scott/foo.git remeber to upload your public key before, should be ~/.ssh/id_rsa.pub )

 #### gitlab-runner
-The runner is a gitlab-multirunner image with a docker-runner (concurrent=1) , based on [gitlab/gitlab-runner][2]  at every startup any runner is removed and only ONE new runner ist registrated to avoid multiple runners  (the pipeline-history maybe lost.) docker-in-docker works :-)
+The runner is a gitlab-multirunner image with a docker-runner (concurrent=1) , based on [gitlab/gitlab-runner][2]  at every startup any runner is removed and only ONE new runner is registrated to avoid multiple runners  (the pipeline-history maybe lost.) docker-in-docker works :-)

 It takes a long time until gitlab is ready to accept a runner registration, if it fails, increase the REGISTER_TRYS in docker-compse.yml